nqdinh-1203/crypto-zombie/README.md

 Now that we have a `winCount` and `lossCount`, we can update them depending on which zombie wins the fight.

 In chapter 6 we calculated a random number from 0 to 100.
 Now let's use that number to determine who wins the fight, and update our stats accordingly.

+### Chapter 11: Zombie Loss 😞
+Now that we've coded what happens when your zombie wins, let's figure out what happens when it <b>loses</b>.

+In our game, when zombies lose, they don't level down — they simply add a loss to their `lossCount`, and their cooldown is triggered so they have to wait a day before attacking again.